Capati/odin-vk-guide/README.md

 ### Configuring ImGui Backends

-To configure the ImGui build script to use only the `glfw` and `vulkan` backends, follow these
+The guide uses `SD2` for windowing and platform, but we are going to use `glfw`.
+To configure the ImGui build script to use only the `glfw` and `vulkan` backends, follow these steps:
-steps:

 1. **Locate the Build Script**